Concetto Lo Bello

-His career spanned the years 1944 to 1974, refereeing his first international match in 1958.
+His career spanned from 1944 to 1974, refereeing his first international match in 1958.

-He officiated at 34 international matches, including the West Germany–USSR semi-final in 1966.
+He officiated in 34 international matches, including the West Germany–USSR semi-final in 1966.
 He had been provisionally chosen to referee the 1970 FIFA World Cup Final, but the Italian team reached the final, so he could not officiate.

-Lo Bello also refereed the European Cup finals of 1968 and 1970, as well as the Inter-Cities Fairs Cup 2nd leg final in 1966 and the UEFA Europa League 2nd leg final in 1974.
+Lo Bello also refereed the European Cup finals of 1968 and 1970, as well as the Inter-Cities Fairs Cup 2nd leg final in 1966 and the UEFA Europa League second-leg final in 1974.

-After retirement, he entered politics, as a deputy for the Christian Democrat party.
+After retirement, he entered politics, as a member of parliament for the Christian Democrat party.

 He was Minister of Sport for a spell, and, briefly, was Minister for Drought.
 In 1986, he was elected mayor of Syracuse, but was only in the job for five months.
 In 2012, he was posthumously inducted into the Italian Football Hall of Fame.